 Each point of a numerical solution also has a domain of dependence: again, the set of locations in the initial conditions that have an effect on the value of the solution at that point.
 It should be intuitively obvious that the numerical domain of dependence, in the limit, must contain the true domain of dependence if we want to get the correct answer.
-This is, in fact, the CFL condition: convergence is only possible in general if, in the limit as $\Delta x \to 0$ and $\Delta t \to 0$, the numerical domain of dependence for each point contains the true domain of dependence.
+This is, in fact, the CFL condition: convergence is only possible in general if, in the limit as $\Delta x \to 0$ and $\Delta t \to 0$, the numerical domain of dependence.